telerik/document-processing-docs/knowledge-base/console-app-in-net-core.md

 ## Problem

 You need to create a console application using the latest .Net Core version.
-In this case the assemblies for WPF or WinForms version would not work because they depend on assemblies available in the Desktop compatibility pack.
-You may get an exception that the PresentationCore or System.Windows.Size assemblies are missing as well.
+In this case the assemblies for WPF or WinForms would not work because they depend on assemblies available in the Desktop compatibility pack.
+You may get an exception that the **PresentationCore** or **System.Windows.Size** assemblies are missing as well.

 ## Solution

-When you need to use a console application, reference the .Net Standard assemblies.
+When you need to create a console application, reference the .Net Standard assemblies.
 They do not depend on the Windows types.
 The .Net standard assemblies do not have the word Windows in their names.
-Here is how you can download them: [NuGet packages](https://docs.telerik.com/devtools/document-processing/getting-started/Installation/nuget-packages)
+They are available as : [NuGet packages](https://docs.telerik.com/devtools/document-processing/getting-started/Installation/nuget-packages)